Jarvis Varnado: Tecnyconta Zaragoza (2017–2018)

 On August 2, 2017, Varnado was reported to have signed a one-year deal with Tecnyconta Zaragoza of the Liga ACB.
 On March 20, 2018, Varnado was reported to have parted-way with Tecnyconta Zaragoza. after Varnado suffered from a plantar fascia injury in his left foot.

 Memphis Hustle (2018–2019)

 On November 30, 2018, Varnado signed with the Memphis Hustle of the NBA G League.

 Fos Provence (2019)

 On January 15, 2019, Varnado parted ways with the Hustle to join Fos Provence of the French LNB Pro A, where he averaged 9.8 points, 4.8 rebounds and 1.5 blocks in 18 games played.

 Hapoel Gilboa Galil (2019–2020)

 On September 25, 2019, Varnado returned to Israel for a second stint, signing a one-year deal with Hapoel Gilboa Galil.
-Ha averaged 7.0 points, 5.2 rebounds, and 1.2 blocks per game.
+He averaged 7.0 points, 5.2 rebounds, and 1.2 blocks per game.